Getting Started | C++

 float distance2 = tf::distance2(static_form, dynamic_form);

-// Collect all intersecting triangle pairs
+// Collect all intersecting primitive pairs

 std::vector<std::pair<int, int>> collisions;